connectedbydata/connectedbydata.org/_events/2025-10-07-ogp-participatory-ai-governance.md

 For Connected by Data, as co-hosts of the session, we're looking forward to further developing the [Good Governance Game](https://connectedbydata.org/game) as a resource to support design of participatory processes, and to taking forward the [Principles for Public Participation in the Procurement of AI](https://p4ai.net) launched earlier this week.

-We're also happy to share the outputs of our [earlier research for the OGP on Mapping Participatory Digital Governance](https://connectedbydata.org/projects/2024-ogp-pdg) captured in **this report**
+We're also happy to share the outputs of our [earlier research for the OGP on Mapping Participatory Digital Governance](https://connectedbydata.org/projects/2024-ogp-pdg) captured in [this report](https://connectedbydata.org/resources/mapping-participatory-digital-governance).